How to Reduce Support Tickets Without Burning Out Your IT Team

 1. Build Self-Service Around Actual Contact Reasons

-Most self-service portals fail not because users do not want to use them but because the content does not match what users are actually searching for.
-Articles structured around IT team categories rather than user intent are the most common cause of self-service portals that exist but deflect nothing.
+Most self-service portals fail not because users do not want to use them.
+They fail because the content does not match what users are searching for.
+Articles structured around IT team categories rather than user intent are the most common cause of portals that deflect nothing.

 2. Automate High-Volume Low-Complexity Request Types

-Password resets, access provisioning, software installation requests, VPN access, and account unlocks are the request types that most commonly consume disproportionate agent time in ANZ mid-market IT operations.
-Each of these is fully automatable end to end with a modern ITSM platform.
-According to Ivanti’s 2024 research, only 41% of organisations automate their onboarding workflows despite it being one of the highest-volume, most predictable request types in any IT operation.
+Password resets, access provisioning, software installation, VPN access, and account unlocks consume disproportionate agent time.
+Each is fully automatable end to end with a modern ITSM platform.
+According to Ivanti’s 2024 research, only 41% of organisations automate their onboarding workflows.
+It is one of the highest-volume, most predictable request types in any IT operation.

-The correct sequence for automation is to standardise the request process first, run it manually for four weeks to confirm it produces consistent outcomes, then automate it.
+The correct sequence for automation: standardise the request process first.
+Run it manually for four weeks.
+Confirm it produces consistent outcomes.
+Then automate it.
 Automating before standardising produces automation that handles inconsistency at speed rather than removing it.
-Teams that follow this sequence see automation sustain its deflection rate over time, whereas teams that automate first frequently find that their automation starts producing exceptions within 30 days that require agent intervention.
+Teams that follow this sequence see automation sustain its deflection rate.
+Teams that automate first find exceptions appearing within 30 days that require agent intervention.

 3. Fix Service Design Before Fixing the Tool